CS-433/ml-project-2-hapinness/README.md

 - Heat equation: 2D inferences on different freqencies, 3D inference

 **Inference**: find the solution of a differential equation with initial and/or boundary condtions. <br>
-**Identification**: knowing the solution, identify the parameters of the differential equation the solution solves.
+**Identification**: knowing the solution, identify the parameters of the differential equation that the solution solves.

 ## Results